gavin1970/Chizl.SystemSearch/docs/README.md

 ## Atomic Operations and Thread Safety
 #### Chizl.SystemSearch library utilizes modern atomic operations for thread safety.
-This library employs Volatile.Read<T> and Interlocked.Exchange<T> for atomic read and write operations, ensuring thread safety across supported platforms.
+This library employs Volatile.Read&lt;T&gt; and Interlocked.Exchange&lt;T&gt; for atomic read and write operations, ensuring thread safety across supported platforms.

 #### Deprecation of Legacy Patterns
 Legacy patterns using int flags for boolean values have been deprecated in favor of production ready custom "Bool" class used like bool types, with atomic operations, aligning with modern .NET practices.